midjourney/docs/image-prompt-questions.md

 Q: How can I attach an image as inspiration?
 A: Type /imagine prompt as normal, but then put in a the web address where the image is stored online.
 After the link you can still add new text prompts.

+Q: I'm putting in a url but its not working, what is wrong?

+A: Upload your image to discord, for example by posting it in your thread, then open the image and copy the image address

 Q: Any tips regarding using two image sources?
 The results seem quite random...
 Is there any way to influence what those two images are doing?